 Musa Kamara, Nigeria

-Key Benefits of AIMS’ Online MBA in Islamic Finance
+Key Benefits of AIMS’ Masters in Islamic Finance Online

 • Earn Multiple Professional Credentials While You Study

-Students do not wait until final graduation to gain recognition.
-The program includes CIB, CIFE, CTP, and MDIF as part of the MBA pathway, giving learners valuable academic and professional milestones.
+Students do not need to wait until graduation to gain recognition.
+The MBA includes CIB, CIFE, CTP, and MDIF within its program structure, giving learners valuable credentials as they complete their Islamic finance degree.

 • Study Flexibly Without Pausing Your Career